benjaminbascary/Solana_dApp_Challenge/README.md

 ### This is a Junior Challenge for Fluid Chains:

+### Currently working on the History component...
+Having difficulties with external effects and the solana ecosystem returning all the transactions to be shown.

 #### Required tech for this project: React and web3/solana.js library.
 The endpoint is provided by the solana network itself.
 #### If you want more info: https://solana.com/es/developers